luonghuyquang/ParthQuangTuan/README.md

 # ParthQuangTuan
-### this is for assignment 1 kNN
+### this is for assignment 1 kNN, assignmen 2 kmeans
-quang2 is creating new content